Kovee98/release-test/README.md

-# Gren Test
+# Release Test
-> Testing the features of Gren
+> Testing the features of automatic releases

 ## Why
 - Need to automate release notes for other projects